 The Demographics report helps you understand the age range and gender distribution of your audience.
-This data is based on logged-in viewers from all devices.
+This data is based on signed in viewers from all devices.
 You can look at different graph types, dimensions (categories you can use to divide the data in the report), and combinations of dimensions to gain further insights.

 Updates to the Demographics report

-We recently made some changes to the availability of data in the Demographics report to further protect viewer privacy.
+We recently made changes to the availability of data in the Demographics report to further protect viewer privacy.

 The following demographics data will no longer be available:

-- YouTube product: All Youtube Apps will now be aggregated.
+- YouTube product: All Youtube apps will now be aggregated.

 - You can still see top subtitle/CC languages in the Translations report.